-GI wet ponds may be designed to reduce peak runoff rates when designed as an on-line system which provides storage volume to accommodate runoff from larger design storms.
-Regardless of the design storm chosen, wet ponds must be designed for stability in accordance with the Standards for Soil Erosion and Sediment Control in New Jersey, as required by N.J.A.C.
+Only if a waiver or variance from the green infrastructure requirements of N.J.A.C.
+7:8-5.3 is obtained may wet ponds that are designed as an on-line system be used to meet the stormwater runoff quantity requirements.
+Additionally, regardless of the design storm chosen, wet ponds must be designed for stability in accordance with the Standards for Soil Erosion and Sediment Control in New Jersey, as required by N.J.A.C.
 7:8.